England Youth Fly Fishing

 Represent your country

 Each year we run the England Youth National to select those young anglers to represent England.
 This is a loch-style competition where anglers fish in pairs from a boat with a boatman.
 This National is open to young fly anglers between the age of twelve and seventeen with the top fourteen on the day including those who “rolled over” from the previous youth international representing England the following year in the Home International.
-The 2020 Youth National was to be held on Sunday 13th September at Draycote Water, but due to Covid-19 this has been cancelled.
-We have provisionally booked the 2021 Youth National for Sunday 12th September, again at Draycote Water, subject to situation with Covid-19.
+Due to the 2020 EYF International team being rolled over to 2021, there is no team selection from the 2021 EYF National.
+The 2021 Youth National will be held on Sunday 12th September at Draycote Water.
+Book your ticket here.

-So, if you fancy representing your country or would like to know more about what is involved then please contact the England Youth Manager Craig Barr or Competitions Support Officer Andy Taylor on the email addresses below.
+So, if you fancy representing your country or would like to know more about what is involved then please contact the England Youth Manager Craig Barr or Daniel Williams Competition Devolpment Manager on the email addresses below.

 Craig Barr (England Youth Manager): [email protected]